 6 Easy Hikes With Killer Views Of Lake Tahoe

-I’ve been asked a few times about hike recommendations in Lake Tahoe.
+I’ve been asked a few times for hiking recommendations in Lake Tahoe.
 The answer depends on your skill level and the type of hike you are looking to do, as Lake Tahoe is home to endless hiking trails, from easy to difficult, from popular to off the beaten path.

-In this post, I’ll be sharing six hikes that are doable for most and have excellent views of Lake Tahoe.
+In this post, I'm sharing six hikes that are doable for most and have excellent views of Lake Tahoe.
 These spots are perfect for first-time visitors who are looking for something short and sweet with spectacular scenery!
-With that said, there is elevation gain involved in some of the hikes mentioned on this list.
+With that said, there is elevation gain involved in some of the hikes on this list.

 Please enjoy Lake Tahoe responsibly and keep it beautiful.
 Always practice the Seven Principles of Leave No Trace.